TL;DR

 Return:

-2) 3 alternative variants — same core, different emphasis (one buyer-first, one alternative-first, one why-now-first).
+2) 3 variants — same core, different emphasis (one buyer-first, one alternative-first, one why-now-first).

-a) Would the buyer say "yes that's me" — quote the customer line that confirms.
+a) Would the buyer say "yes, that's me"?
+Quote the customer line that confirms it.

 b) Could a top competitor truthfully claim the same sentence?
-If yes, rewrite to be uniquely true.
+If yes, rewrite until only you can.

 c) Could the whole team explain it the same way in 2 weeks?

-5) Three questions to ask the next 5 customers to validate the positioning.
+5) Three questions to ask the next 5 customers to validate it.

 Below is our current positioning paragraph and 5 customer quotes.
 Identify the 2 weakest words/phrases (vague, claimable by competitors, jargon) and rewrite each with a sharper alternative grounded in the quotes.
 Show the before/after diff.